bobheadxi/bobheadxi.github.io/_posts/2020-4-26-ubclaunchpad-dot-com.md

 * making the website **fully responsive** across all screen sizes
 * integrating with our hosting provider [Netlify](https://www.netlify.com/) to **automatically generate [redirect links](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/USING.md#redirect-links) from site configuration**
-* designing and building a **new way to browse our projects** through interactive modals, which teams can customize in the site configuration to feature media (images or YouTube videos) and links of their choice.
+* designing and building a **new way to browse our projects** through interactive modals, which teams can customise in the site configuration to feature media (images or YouTube videos) and links of their choice.
 The modals can also generate [links that can be shared to bring visitors directly to the project modal of their choice](https://ubclaunchpad.com?project=inertia#projects)!

 <p align="center">
   <img src="/assets/images/projects/ubclaunchpad-dot-com/project-modal.gif" width="80%" />